-- Identify ways of creating safe, diverse and developmentally appropriate outdoor learning environments to support infant and toddler development and learning.
+- Identify ways of creating safe, diverse, and developmentally appropriate outdoor environments for infants and toddlers.

-- Explore what infants and toddlers can learn in outdoor learning environments.
+- Explore what infants and toddlers can learn in outdoor environments.

 The Importance of Outdoor Play

 What do you remember from playing outdoors when you were younger?
-What did you enjoy?
-What didn’t you enjoy?
+What are your favorite memories?
+What did you not enjoy?

-Outdoor environments are the perfect space for infants and toddlers to explore, gather information and experiment.
-Infants and toddlers are amazing young scientists ready to learn using all of their senses!
+Outdoor environments are the perfect space for infants and toddlers to explore, gather information, and experiment.
+Infants and toddlers are amazing young scientists who are capable, competent, and ready to learn using all of their senses!

 Creating an Outdoor Learning Environment

 Outdoor learning environments should be designed with the same intentionality as indoor learning environments.
-They must accommodate the needs of young infants, crawling infants, beginning walkers and active climbers.
+They should inspire and motivate all learners, and must accommodate the needs of young infants, crawling infants, beginning walkers, and active climbers.